 Work in the Brady Lab is directed at understanding mechanisms of membrane and cell surface biogenesis in the cariogenic pathogen Streptococcus mutans.
 The functional interactions and respective roles of components of the co-translational signal recognition particle (SRP) pathway and the YidC1 and YidC2 chaperone-insertases in membrane protein insertion are being evaluated with an emphasis on competence development and mutacin production.
-In addition, S. mutans has been found to produce functional amyloids that influence biofilm development and that can serve as targets for therapeutic anti-amyloid compounds.
+In addition, S. mutans has been found to produce functional amyloids that influence biofilm development and that can serve as targets for therapeutic amyloid-modifying compounds.
 Study is currently directed at elucidating the structural basis and environmental control of amyloid fibrillization in in vitro and in vivo systems.
 Furthermore, S. mutans is capable of releasing DNA into the extracellular environment via membrane vesicles.
 The contribution of vesicle-released eDNA to biofilm formation and its functional interactions with bacterial cells and extracellular matrix components are under study.
-Post-doctoral candidates will be considered to evaluate development and stabilization of biofilm matrices related to amyloid formation and should have demonstrated expertise in the characterization of protein-protein and protein-nucleic acid interactions, in protein structure analysis, particularly by solid state NMR, and/or in electron and confocal microscopy.
+Post-doctoral candidates will be considered to evaluate protein translocation systems in S. mutans as related to virulence attributes and potential therapeutic targets, or to evaluate development and stabilization of biofilm matrices related to amyloid formation.
+Candidates should have demonstrated expertise in standard molecular biology techniques, protein expression and purification methodologies, and characterization of protein-protein and protein-nucleic acid interactions, or in protein structure analysis (particularly by solid state NMR), and/or in electron and confocal microscopy.

 The Davey lab uses a combination of genetics, bacterial physiology, and gene expression analysis (RNA-seq and qPCR) to study the interrelationship between biofilm development and the pathogenicity of the oral anaerobe, Porphyromonas gingivalis.
 In particular, we are focused on molecular mechanisms that control changes in expression of cell surface structures, including capsular polysaccharides, sphingolipids, and fimbriae; and the subsequent impact on the interaction of P. gingivalis with host cells.
 (Project numbers: 2 R01 DE019117 07; and 1 R01 DE024580 01A1)